nesi/hpc_training/sections/faq.md

 This might have been the Globus slide, where using Globus is recommended for transferring more than 500MB of data.

 **How much temporary (short term) storage can projects get?**<br />
-Projects should be able to scale up to large amounts of storage.
-Please talk to us if you need a lot (e.g., hundreds of TB), so that we can work with you to meet your requirements.
+Projects should be able to scale up to large amounts of storage, in particular for short term storage.
+Please contact support@nesi.org.nz so that we can work with you to meet your requirements.

 **Where can I get a a copy of the slides as well as the recording of the webinar presenting new NeSI platforms?**<br/>
 * [You can view the webinar online.](https://youtu.be/ldv9Tpoz_78)